VICARS’ CLOSE

 VICARS’ CLOSE residents

-The picturesque, terraced houses that sit either side of a cobbled street, were originally built to each house a vicar.
+The picturesque, terraced houses that sit either side of Vicars’ Close were originally constructed to each house a vicar.
 They were built by Bishop Ralph of Shrewsbury and were occupied as early as 1348.
 (Some say that Vicars’ Close can lay claim to being the only completely medieval street left in England.
 Others state it’s the oldest continually inhabited residential street in Europe.)
-Either way, Vicars’ Close is beautifully preserved.
+Either way, it is beautifully preserved.

 Back in the 14th century there was housing for 42 Vicars – 22 sets of single chambers on the east side and 20 on the west.
 As you would expect, the houses were very basic and didn’t have a front garden.
 A modern day estate agent would probably describe them as ‘Bijou’!